-PBL lesson ideas that connect with the arts can be few and far between.
-Project based learning is such a comprehensive teaching approach and we often wonder: how do we fit this in?
+PBL arts lesson ideas that connect with the arts can be few and far between.
+Project-based learning is such a comprehensive teaching approach and we often wonder: how do we fit this in?
 Fit it in with our content, our curriculum, or our own teaching philosophies.
-Our resident PBL and the Arts expert, Brianne Gidcumb, has shared a wealth of resources and ideas for integrating project based learning and the arts over the past several years.
+Our resident PBL and the Arts expert, Brianne Gidcumb, has shared a wealth of resources and ideas for integrating project-based learning and the arts over the past several years.
 Today, we’re sharing an easy way to pull this all together and take the first step forward.
-Here are 5 PBL lesson ideas that connect with the arts and can be used in any classroom!
+Here are 5 PBL arts lesson ideas that connect with the arts and can be used in any classroom!

-Each of these lessons contains a connection between one content area and an arts area, as well as the corresponding anchor strand from the National Arts Standards.
-Additionally, you’ll find a driving question for each connected area and a project lesson idea you can use to jumpstart your thinking.
+Each of these arts lesson ideas contains a connection between one content area and an arts area, as well as the corresponding anchor strand from the National Arts Standards.
+Additionally, you’ll find a driving question for each connected area and a project arts lesson ideas you can use to jumpstart your thinking.

 1. DANCE and MATH